 simply put, the more time you spend online, the more services you use and the more money you spend.
 Therefore, the more likely you are to run into cybercriminals.

-This is particularly relevant for New Zealand because since we are so far away from all the action, many of us are forced to use online services when it comes to the likes of shopping or information.
+This is particularly relevant for New Zealand because we are so far away from all the action, many of us are forced to use online services when it comes to the likes of shopping or information gathering.